Kadika38/ML/Sidequests/planning.md

 todo:
-    - currently the makePrediction function isn't making a prediction for the final day in the data
+    - make predictionsTests more ledgible and make a more automated system for building that file